- Life As Mom - http://lifeasmom.com -

 This year I decided to try to make them a little healthier.
 I’m not against sugar for breakfast.
 I mean, I am the lady who feeds her kids apple pie on the first day of school.

 However, I haven’t been clipping coupons for refrigerator rolls these days and I haven’t really seen good sales, and I knew that I could make some healthy cinnamon rolls .
 So I gave healthier turkey shaped cinnamon rolls a go.
+(You can totally go buy the canned rolls if that’s how you roll.)

 Now you can, too.
 And if you’re extra brave, let the kids help!
 (True confessions: FishChick only got to add the finishing touches since I was not really sure WHAT I was doing.
 Next time she’ll get to do more.)